 - Pellets have low angle of repose which is a drawback for pellet since it creates uneven binder distribution.

 - The chemical analysis is uniform since it gets controlled during the beneficiation process.
-Fe content varying from 63 % to 68 % depending on the Fe content of Ore fines.
-Absence of LOI is another advantage of the pellets.
+Fe content varies from 63 % to 68 % depending on the Fe content of ore fines.
+Absence of LOI (loss on ignition) is another advantage of the pellets.

 - Pellets have high and uniform mechanical strength and can be transported to long distances without generation of fines.
 Further, it has got resistance to disintegration.
 High mechanical and uniform strength of pellets is even under thermal stress in reducing atmosphere.

 - The inherent higher mechanical strength and abrasion resistance of pellets improve the production rate of DRI in direct reduction furnace.